osresearch/micropython/ports/efm32/README.md

 * [Gecko SDK](https://github.com/SiliconLabs/Gecko_SDK)
 * [SDK documentation](https://siliconlabs.github.io/Gecko_SDK_Doc/)

+## Supported features
 * It boots!
-* It writes to the serial port!
+* The REPL reads and writes to the serial port
-* It receives packets from the radio!
-* 802.15.4 packets are received
+* The radio module can send and receive 802.15.4 packets
 * Frozen modules work -- add files into the `modules` directory to bundle them into the image
 * ZigBee messages are parsed in Python [`modules/IEEE802154.py`](modules/IEEE802154.py)
 * GPIO (partially; need to adapt the real MicroPython pins)

 ## Not yet supported
+* Interrupting the REPL
+* Over the air updates to the frozen modules
 * Zigbee OTA
 * Bluetooth LE
 * Thread?